skaloud/DNA-metabarcoding-course/lesson1/lesson1.md

 3. Participation in big projects: `No projects`
 4. Become a MetaCentrum member.

-**Note:** The request is usually approved within a few hours.

-### Information about MetaCentrum
-- Become familiar with MetaCentrum (see Documentation)
-- **Frontend Access**:
-  - MetaCentrum can be accessed via several frontends.
-If one is not working, you can access your account from another frontend.
-  - **Important**: Do not perform any calculations or upload large data (over 10 GB) directly on the frontend, as it slows down the work for everyone.
-If your work is slow, consider switching to another frontend.

 ### Different Uses of MetaCentrum
 1. **Computing**:
    - **Interactive jobs**: For testing calculations, debugging errors, etc.

    - **Batch job**: Once everything is debugged, calculations are typically run via batch jobs, where you prepare a script that defines data upload, calculations, and saving the results back to the account.

+**Note:** TMetaCentrum can be accessed via several frontends.
+If one is not working, you can access your account from another frontend.
+**Important**: Do not perform any calculations or upload large data (over 10 GB) directly on the frontend, as it slows down the work for everyone.
+If your work is slow, consider switching to another frontend.

 2. **OnDemand**:
    - Access MetaCentrum via selected programs (e.g., running R Studio to speed up complex R calculations).